What’s This All About?

 Why is Owls Head Provincial Park deserving of environmental protection?

-- The property has significant biodiversity and ecological value, including endangered animal species and globally rare plant ecosystem.
+- The property has significant ecological value, including endangered animal species and a globally rare plant ecosystem.

 - Offshore are eelgrass beds.
 Eelgrass is a type of seagrass, and it is far more important than you might think.
 You can read more here.